 Not everyone is allowed to import gold to India as part of cabin baggage.
 Only Indian residents, NRIs, and OCI cardholders can import gold as baggage, provided they stayed abroad for over 1 year.
 You can import up to 1 kg of gold in your carry-on bag on international flights to India from USA and other countries.

-What customs duty to pay for carrying gold coins or bars to India
+Customs duty for carrying gold coins or bars to India

 Yes, you can carry gold coins or gold bars to India, but they are treated as gold in raw form and do not qualify for any duty-free allowance.
 Gold coins and bullion must be declared to Customs on arrival and are subject to customs duty on the total value.
 As per the current customs tariff structure following the July 2024 duty revision and continued under Budget 2026, gold imports attract around 6% customs duty, which includes 5% Basic Customs Duty and 1% Agriculture Infrastructure and Development Cess.
 The duty is calculated on the assessable value determined by Customs at the airport.